jinghuazhao/INF/analysis-plan.md

-# CVD1 analysis plan
+The cvd1 plan is quoted here since it largely overlaps with INFlammation analysis.

-The plan is quoted here since it largely overlaps with INFlammation analysis.
+## cvd1 analysis plan

 ## Olink protein assays